MycroftAI/documentation/_posts/2018-06-14-mozilla-art-advocacy-funding.md

 </ul>
 These are just suggestions - we’re sure you’ve got plenty of your own ideas!

-Contribute to the discussion on the forum.
+<a href="https://community.mycroft.ai/t/putting-the-art-into-artificial-intelligence/3971/1">Contribute to the discussion on the forum.</a>

 &nbsp;